district10/blog/_posts/post-0068-cxx-gui-programming-with-qt4.md

 }
 ```

 That completes our two graphics view examples.
-Qt's graphics view architecture is very rich, so bear in mind
+Qt's graphics view architecture
+is very rich, so **bear in mind that it has a lot more to offer than we have
-that it has a lot more to offer than we have had the space to cover.
-There is support for drag and drop, and
+had the space to cover**.
+There is support for drag and drop, and graphics
-graphics items can have tooltips and custom cursors.
-Animation effects can be achieved in a number of
+items can have tooltips and custom cursors.
+Animation effects can be achieved
-ways—for example, by associating QGraphicsItemAnimations with the items that we want to animate and
+in a number of ways, for example, by associating
+`QGraphicsItemAnimations`{.cpp} with the items that we want to animate and
-performing the animation using a QTimeLine.
-It is also possible to achieve animation by creating custom
+performing the animation using a `QTimeLine`{.cpp}.
+It is also possible to
-graphics item subclasses that are derived from QObject (through multiple inheritance) and that reimplement
+achieve animation by creating custom graphics item subclasses that are derived
+from `QObject`{.cpp} (through multiple inheritance) and that reimplement
-QObject::timerEvent()
+`QObject::timerEvent()`{.cpp}.

 #### Printing

+* &#x2610; TODO

 ### 9. Drag and Drop

-QMimeData, a class that can provide data in several formats.
+`QMimeData`{.cpp}, a class that can provide data in several formats.

 ```cpp
 protected: